George Lauder (industrialist): Business life

 In 1873, Carnegie wrote to Lauder, who, despite still living in Scotland had never ceased to be his closest confidant and advisor.
 Carnegie inquired about a term used in a contract for the steel to be used for the new Eads Bridge in St. Louis, Missouri.
 The term unknown to Carnegie was 'the modulus of elasticity' of Elastic modulus.
 Lauder, an academic, answered swiftly helping Carnegie close the contract.
 This provoked Carnegie to ask Lauder to join him in America in a precursor to Carnegie Brothers and Company.
 Lauder accepted and joined Carnegie, Carnegie's brother (and also Lauder's cousin) Thomas M. Carnegie and Henry Phipps, Jr. in Pittsburgh.
+He was initially charged with managing the company's coke works.
+He would later become the second largest stockholder of the Carnegie partnership.

 Lauder brought a new dynamic to the business with his formal education, and expertise in, mechanical engineering.
 Surprisingly, none of the existing partners had any technical training or education.
 Furthermore, none had a university diploma at all—they learned the business as they went.
 Lauder brought several new developments to the steel industry in America.
 Initially, his most significant contribution was the introduction of the process for washing and coking dross from coal mines.
 At that point, steel mills simply threw the dross away.
 Lauder oversaw the design and construction of the first coal-washing machinery in the United States and would become industry-standard world-wide in the production of steel.
 Lauder would also go on to lead the development of the use of steel in armor and armaments which had been a business Carnegie balked at entering until President Benjamin Harrison personally appealed to him.
 Lauder and Charles M. Schwab would spend significant time at the Krupp factory in Germany in 1886 before returning to build the massive armor plate mill at the Homestead Steel Works that would revolutionize warfare forever.

 By the turn of the twentieth century, Lauder was a director of Carnegie Steel, ran both the coke and ore businesses, and was the company's second largest shareholder after Carnegie.
 After over thirty years as a senior member of the syndicate, Lauder was seen as the "balance wheel" for his moderate and cautious counsel and the lone "brake" for his often impulsive cousin Carnegie.
 Partner Daniel Clemson referred to Lauder as a "father figure" to the rest of the company.

 After the successful sale of Carnegie Steel Company to J.P.
 Morgan which lead to the formation of U.S. Steel in 1901, Lauder joined the board of directors of the new company.
-It became the first corporation in the world with a market capitalization exceeding US$1 Billion.
+It became the first corporation in the world with a market capitalization exceeding US$1 billion.